BhatAabid/flipkart-sentiment-analysis-/README.md

 Text preprocessing and cleaning
 Feature extraction using TF-IDF
 Sentiment classification model
-Visualization of sentiment and rating distributions Machine Learning Models used
+Visualization of sentiment and rating distributions...

+.....Machine Learning Models used
 1. Decision Tree
 2. XGBoost
 3. SVM